 And they can prosper.

-But the kids who aren't, the kids who have bad parents who are trapped in bad schools, they don't have a chance.
+But the kids who aren't, the kids who have bad parents, who are trapped in bad schools, they don't have a chance.

 All right.

-Let me let me give you one last thought because what we're having now is the root of everything, which is why I'm glad we're having it on St. Patrick's Day.
+We're having now is the root of everything, which is why I'm glad we're having it on St. Patrick's Day.

 When I went to high school at St. Pius, I had to take Latin.